grislyeye/three-meet/pages/backgrounds/magic.md

 </header>

 You're forgotten more than most folk know, more than you remember yourself.
-You can spend 10 minute in searching your memories to gain proficiency in one [Skill](../../pages/characters/skills.md) or language.
+You can spend 10 minute searching your memories to gain proficiency in one [Skill](../../pages/characters/skills.md) or language.
 The memory of this knowledge fades once you take a **Rest**.
 You must **Rest** before you can use this feature again.